Skip to main content

 Matched IDs need to be well structured.
 When sending an invalid ID for a given type, such as an MD5 hash to a SHA256 ID type, the match is refused.
 Refer to User IDs for details on supported user IDs.

-IDs to 3.
+It is possible to configure a limit on the number of IDs of a given type a profile might have.
+For example, limiting email_sha256 IDs to 3.
 This prevents profiles from being incorrectly merged, for example, when using shared computers without clearing the cookies.
 After that limit is reached, matches with a new ID of that type are discarded.
-The maximum number of entries per ID type can be agreed upon with your customer success representative.
+The maximum number of entries per ID type can be agreed upon with your Customer Success Manager.

 Match requests with unreliable User IDs do not merge user profiles.
 This means that user attributes are not changed when matching a reliable User ID with an unreliable one.
 For more information about unreliable IDs, see the section about User Identifiers.